AnmolSinha1201/MOSES/README.md

 |Milestone|Status|
 |---------|------|
-|Case-insensitivity
+|Case-insensitivity|Completed
-|Interface redisign for multiple runtimes
+|Interface redisign for multiple runtimes|Pending
-|Unified types for memory and performance optimization
-|.NET type casting instead of type assumption implementaion
-|Built-in function support for variable dereferencing
-|native windows application support by DllExport
+|native windows application support by DllExport|Pending
-|Cross package support for script-host-native(win) compatibility
-|Cross platform support for script-host system
+|Cross platform support for script-host system|Pending\*
-|Memory optimization for extra objects being created (CDef)
-|Debugging by Line/Column count
+|Debugging by Line/Column count|Pending
-|Option for changing default stream for error report and output
+|Option for changing default stream for error report and output|Pending
-|Allow expression coalascing and chaining
+|Allow expression coalascing and chaining|Pending
-|Allow expressions in parenthesis to be coalasced and chained
+|Allow expressions in parenthesis to be coalasced and chained|Pending
-|Resolution of arrays and variadics
-|Smarter objects for arrays, dictionaries and object rather than generic objects
+|Smarter objects for arrays, dictionaries and object rather than generic objects|Pending\*
-|Error throwing/stdout at required places.
+|Error throwing/stdout at required places|Pending
-|Disallow '_' and 'this' as variable names.
+|Disallow '_' and 'this' as variable names|Pending
-|CoreCLR implementation.
+|CoreCLR implementation.|Pending*
-|Easier syntax changing by generating code on the fly.
+|Easier syntax changing by generating code on the fly.|Pending\*
+\* = To be implemented with CoreCLR implementation